Mauro Libi Crestani: Career

+Other interests

 In 2008, Libi Crestani launched a foundation to aid youngsters in "response to an influx of children living on the streets of Vargas."
 The foundation, the Casa Hogar Foundation, pays for housing, school, and medical care.
 Since its founding, it has served 146 children.
 The background for the need for the foundation lies in the 1999 mudslide "Vargas tragedy."